 The hopping mice are rodents, not marsupials, but very have long and powerful back legs that allow them to hop like the tiny little kangaroos.

 Among the hoppies, there were some Sandy inland mice and some feral House mice.
 We also had all three species at the campsite, particularly on the dunes near the kitchen.

 There is a short walking trail at the entrance to the campsite that leads to the top of a dune, where you can find an abandoned corrugated iron shack.
 We found some Broad-nosed bats roosting in it.

-Kings Canyon – Watarrka National Park
+Wildlife of Kings Canyon – Watarrka National Park

 Thorny Devil in Kings Canyon